Badass-Stud/Babbas/README.md

 # Where to publish

-After you have made modifications to it, You MAY NOT publish it to any website (unless you've credited us in the main menu)
+After you have made modifications to it, You MAY NOT publish it to any website (unless you've been granted access.)

 # Comercial use